johnmidgley/opencola-alpha/README.md

 * Cleaned up setup and login UI
 * Embedded help into application
 * Added instruction on empty pages
-* Embeded Chrome Extension in app
+* Embeded Chrome Extension into application

 # New in version 1.3.2